JL-43/notes/personal/projects/consultant_library/readme.md

 - Goal: to be able to implement typical & commonly implemented business logic and create reference code
 - Must be reusable with an extra focus on DOCUMENTING and keeping the logic EXPLICIT
   - When revisited, easy to pick up again
+  - Logic is implemented in SQL Server / T-SQL